SchulzLab/SNEEP/docs/gettingStarted.rst

   TTTGAGACCAT…

 For the provided examples in the following, please use genome version hg38.
 An already correctly formated file can for instance be downloaded from `here <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/>`_ filename *hg38.fa.gz*.

+For human TF motifs we provide a file holding motif-specific scale parameters.
+This information is necessary to determine if a TF binding site is significantly affected by a SNP.
+Our modified Laplace distribution is dependent on two parameters: n, which is two times the length of the TF model and the scale parapmeter b, which needs to be estimated.
+For the TF set we provide within our GitHub repository, we also estimated the scale parameter b listed in necessaryInputFiles/estimatedScalesPerMotif_1.9.txt.
+In case a customized TF motif set is used for instance for different species than human, the scale parameters b needs to estimate.
+Therefore we provide a script XXX (TODO: provide more details here).